auth0/docs/articles/flows/guides/single-page-login-flow/add-login-using-single-page-login-flow.md

 ## Steps

 1. [Authorize the user](#authorize-the-user): Request the user's authorization and redirect back to your app.
-1. [Parse the response from Auth0](#parse-the-response-from-auth0): Parse the hash fragments in the URL used by Auth0 to redirect the user to get the Authorization Code, ID Token, and/or Access Token.
-1. [Exchange the Authorization Code for an Access Token](#exchange-the-authorization-code-for-an-access-token): Exchange the Authorization Code with Auth0 for an Access Token that allows you to call your protected API.
+2. [Request tokens](#request-tokens): Exchange the Authorization Code with Auth0 for an Access Token that allows you to call your protected API.
-1. [Refresh Tokens](#refresh-tokens): Use a refresh token to request new Access Tokens if the existing ones are expired.
+3. [Refresh Tokens](#refresh-tokens): Use a refresh token to request new Access Tokens if the existing ones are expired.

 Optional: [Explore Sample Use Cases](#sample-use-cases)

 <%= include('./includes/authorize-user-add-login') %>

-<%= include('./includes/parse-the-response-from-auth0') %>

-<%= include('./includes/exchange-the-authorization-code-for-an-access-token') %>
+<%= include('./includes/request-tokens') %>

 <%= include('./includes/refresh-tokens') %>